 A Simple Step-by-Step Downswing Sequence

-- The Transition: The very first move from the top of your backswing shouldn’t be with your hands or shoulders.
+- The Transition: The first move from the top of your backswing shouldn't be with your hands or shoulders.
 It’s a subtle shift of pressure into your lead foot.
 Imagine "squashing a bug" with your front foot.
 This move signals to the rest of your body that it’s time to change direction.

 - The Unwind (Hips First): Once your weight has shifted, your lead hip begins to rotate open, turning behind you and away from the ball.
 This is the engine of the swing.
 The hips lead the way, clearing space for your upper body and arms to follow.

 - The Torso Follows: As the hips clear, the torso and shoulders can freely unwind.
 This rotation is powerful and keeps your chest facing the ball for longer.
-Because your body is rotating and not stalling, there is no need to "stand up" to create room.
+Since your body is rotating and not stalling, there is no need to "stand up" to create room.
 You're creating room through rotation.

 - The Arms Drop: The beauty of this sequence is that the arms become passive.
 They are simply pulled down into the hitting area by the rotation of your body.
 They don’t have to pull or heave.
 They just deliver the club to the ball from the inside, which is the path to solid, consistent contact.